Skip to Main Content

 What are baby back ribs?

 Baby back ribs are cut from the back of the pig rather than the belly.
-They’re shorter than spare ribs (thus the name “baby”), and they’re leaner and more tender.
+They’re shorter than spare ribs (thus the name “baby”), and are leaner and more tender.
 As a result, they tend to be more expensive than spare ribs.
-We pride ourselves on having one of the best baby back ribs recipe in the game.
-Check it out today.
+We pride ourselves on having one of the best baby back ribs recipes in the game.
+Check that epic recipe out, and learn how to make epic smoked baby back ribs below.

 Chad Ward, legendary BBQ competitor, 7-time grand champion, and owner of Whiskey Bent BBQ, is a self-taught BBQ pro.
 Below are a few tips from the pit master himself!
 But before you start smoking baby back ribs or spare ribs, you need to learn how to prep them.